-Rule: Pretreatment amalgam solids: The Amalgam Separator Rule requires all applicable Dental Dischargers to remove dental amalgam solids from ALL amalgam process wastewater by installation, operation, and maintenance of one or more amalgam separators, or amalgam removal device(s) that meet the following requirements.
+Amalgam Rule: Pretreatment: The EPA Amalgam Separator Rule requires all applicable Dental Dischargers to remove dental amalgam solids from ALL amalgam process wastewater by installation, operation, and maintenance of one or more amalgam separators, or amalgam removal device(s) that meet the following requirements.

 - achieve at least a 95% removal efficiency.